 Hammer from Xenosaga is said to have top-notch hacking skills, so much so that he's been head hunted by the top corporations of that 'Verse.
 The database states that in his youth, he hacked into a criminal database, and that his current employers, the Kukai Foundation, protected him from them.

 The "hacker" from the original System Shock.
 The story gets kicked off when he gets caught.

 Between the events of Mass Effect 2 and Mass Effect 3, Cerberus attempts to regain control of the Normandy after Shepard cuts off ties with them.
 Unshackled EDI's response?
-Spamming the Cerberus hackers with seven zettabytes of porn...from Joker's Porn Stash.
+Spamming the Cerberus hackers with seven zettabytesnote For the uninformed, the Internet is roughly half a zettabyte of data.
+EDI essentially flooded the Cerberus servers with 14 Internets worth of porn...from Joker's Porn Stash.